Therapeutics of Santa Barbara Goldenbush: A Medicinal California Native Herb Profile

 - Plant: Sweet, slightly bitter, aromatic, neutral

-- Hydrosol: Similar to the oil; notably sweet and floral
+- Hydrosol: Softer and greener than the oil; sweet herbal with floral freshness

 Channel Tropism (TCM)